British Columbia remains in the longest state of emergency the province has ever seen after a further extension on Tuesday.

 Tuesday’s announcement further extends the state of emergency until the end of day on August 18, 2020.

 “In recent weeks, British Columbians have been reminded that COVID-19 case counts can easily rise if we’re not careful,” said Premier John Horgan in a statement.

 “As we continue our slow and safe approach to Phase 3, extending the provincial state of emergency will continue to provide government with the resources we need to respond to any new challenges.
 This is not the time to let our guard down.”

 Declarations of emergency can be extended by the province by increments of 14 days at a time.

-The province has recently seen a major spike in the number of daily cases, with 294 new cases reported over the course of three days.
+The province has recently seen an increase in the number of daily cases, with more 146 new cases reported over the course of four days.

 A large portion of these have been attributed to private events, social gatherings, and workplace exposures.